NoobyNull/Digital-Workshop/installer/assets/readme.txt

 ===============

 After installation, you can:
-1. Launch 3D-MM from the Start Menu or desktop shortcut
+1. Launch Digital Workshop from the Start Menu or desktop shortcut
 2. Open 3D model files using File > Open or drag-and-drop
 3. Browse your model library using the built-in library manager
 4. Search models by name, format, or metadata